 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[in singular] An antigen occurring on the red blood cells of many humans (around 85 percent) and some other primates.
-It is particularly important as a cause of hemolytic disease of the newborn and of incompatibility in blood transfusions.
+An antigen occurring on the red blood cells of many humans (around 85 per cent) and some other primates.
+It is particularly important as a cause of haemolytic disease of the newborn and of incompatibility in blood transfusions.

 - ‘There are also subsidiary blood proteins such as the rhesus factor that can be positive or negative (absent).’